Facts on how the CMPA supports Canadian physicians and patients in a complex healthcare system

 - delivering educational resources and accredited safe medical care learning opportunities to doctors and their teams

-- providing real-time advice to doctors on the phone and online
+- providing real-time advice to doctors

 - advocating for system improvements that advance healthcare delivery

-This page provides quick facts that explain the nature of the CMPA’s work, how we are funded, and how we compensate patients.
+Learn more about CMPA’s work, how we are funded, and how we compensate patients.

 Compensating patients injured by negligent medical care (fault in Québec)

-An important part of the CMPA’s role in the Canadian healthcare system is to provide, on behalf of its members, timely and appropriate compensation to patients proven to have been injured as a result of negligent medical care (fault in Québec) as determined during the medico-legal process.
+An important part of CMPA’s role in the Canadian healthcare system is to provide, on behalf of its members, timely and appropriate compensation to patients proven to have been injured as a result of negligent medical care (fault in Québec) as determined during the medico-legal process.

 For example, a baby who is injured by negligent care (fault in Québec) may incur costs throughout their lifetime.
-The CMPA is structured so we can compensate them and their family appropriately and in an amount that reflects their long-term care needs.
-Unlike an insurance company, the CMPA is not restricted by pre-set compensation amounts or capped damages.
+CMPA is structured so we can compensate them and their family appropriately and in an amount that reflects their long-term care needs.
+Unlike an insurance company, CMPA is not restricted by pre-set compensation amounts or capped damages.

 Determining patient compensation is a collaborative effort between lawyers for all parties, based on input from independent experts.
 When agreement cannot be reached, a mediator may help the two parties come to an agreement, or the judge or jury involved in the case makes the decision.